epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **PWM**: Pulse Width Modulation.

 - **RC Filter**: A simple low-pass filter network consisting of a resistor and a capacitor.

+- **Reconfigurable Module (RM)**: An RM is the netlist or HDL description of a module that is implemented within a *Reconfigurable Partition (RP)*.
+Multiple RMs can exist for a given RP.
+For example, *vs0_stub* and *vs0_j1b* are two RM variants defined for the RP *boxlambda_soc/GENERATE_VS0_MODULE.vs0_inst*.
+All RM variants belonging to an RP comply with the same interface defined by the RP.

+- **Reconfigurable Partition (RP)**: An RP is a module instance in the FPGA design hierarchy marked as *Reconfigurable*.
+An RP is the container of an RM.
+BoxLambda has one RP instance with name *boxlambda_soc/GENERATE_VS0_MODULE.vs0_inst*.

+- **REPL**: Read-Eval-Print-Loop.
+The interactive prompt or language shell.

 - **Repo**: (Git) Repository.